-The following sections set out Built's response to each of the mandatory criteria listed in section 16(1) of the Act.
+The following sections set out Built's response to each of the mandatory criteria as per Section 16(1) Australian Act.
+The table below sets out which sections deal with the content suggested by Section 54(5) of the UK Act.